academicz/service_center/README.md

 Shop dashboard available at /shop

 1. Shop can see service requests
-2. Take decide actions on the request such as
+2. Take decided actions on the request such as
     1. Acept/reject request
     2. Povide pickup details (if accepted)
     3. Mark pickup